hosseinabbasi-toast/campaign-test/__TEMPLATES__/banquet-widget-spa/template/README.md

 This is a great option if your making purely frontend changes.

-   1. Start the tooling by running the following command in your browser terminal `importMapOverrides.enableUI()`
+   1. Start the tooling by running the following command in your browser's devtools console `importMapOverrides.enableUI()`
    2. Override any SPAs that are not currently released to preprod, in this case, override `wex-banquet-root` with your locally running version running at `https://dev.eng.toastteam.com:9990/bundle.js` ( port may differ ) and your new SPA `https://dev.eng.toastteam.com:9991/bundle.js`.
 Its probably worth getting `wex-banquet-root` merged and released adhoc on preprod as soon as possible, but the above approach will allow you to develop in preprod immediately.

 ## Best practices

 - Never add routers to widget SPA.
-Ideally they represent an single screen.
+Ideally they represent a single screen.
 - Mount widget SPAs via RegisterApplication in wex-banquet-root.
 - If using with layout, follow the "modes" pattern.